tablelandnetwork/docs/docs/contribute/style-guide.md

 ---
 title: Style guide
 description: Learn the ins and outs of contributing to the Tableland docs site.
-synopsis: The docs site is built using Docusaurus, a static site generator developed by Meta that is specifically designed for documentation.
-It offers a number of features, including MDX support (embed JSX in markdown) and various content-friendly plugins.
-Please ensure you follow the guidelines on writing style as well.
 keywords:
   - docs
   - tableland